opf/openproject/docs/system-admin-guide/manage-work-packages/work-package-progress-tracking/README.md

  >
  > - Changing progress calculation mode from work-based to status-based will result in all existing *% Complete* values to be lost and replaced with values associated with each status.
 Existing values for *Remaining work* may also be recalculated to reflect this change.
 This action is not reversible.
  >
- > - Changing progress calculation mode from status-based to work-based will make % Complete a non-editable field whose value is derived from Work and Remaining work.
-Existing values for % Complete are preserved.
-If values for Work and Remaining work were not present, they will be required in order to change % Complete.
+ > - Changing progress calculation mode from status-based to work-based will make the *% Complete* field freely editable.
+If you optionally enter values for *Work* or *Remaining work*, they will also be linked to *% Complete*.
+Changing *Remaining work* can then update *% Complete*.

 ![Warning message when changing progress calculation mode in OpenProject administration](openproject_system_guide_progress_tracking_settings_warning_message.png)